Lowe’s employees to receive $55M in inflation bonuses, CEO announces - NewsBreak

 Lowe’s did not immediately return Nexstar’s request for comment.
 A spokesperson told The Washington Post that employees will receive the bonus in early September.

-The home improvement retailer currently employs more than 300,000 people, the company’s website says.
+The home improvement retailer currently employs more than 300,000 people, the company’s website says .Student loan borrowers will know ‘soon’ if payment pause extended, Cardona says

 Lowe’s isn’t alone in trying to give its employees some relief – Exxon Mobil, the T. Rowe Price Group, and Microsoft are among those opting for midyear raises or bonuses as they not only face inflation but competitive job markets.